 Note: Dennis Morrison shared the photo with us.

-Christmas in downtown Bluffton in the early 1950s.
+Christmas in downtown Bluffton in the early 1950, maybe 1951, part of a Bluffton Business Men's Association Christmas shopping promotion.

 The Presbyterian Church manse is behind the setting.
 It's park of the church lawn today.

-Santa Claus arrived by fire truck.
-Can anyone please identify the fire truck in the photo?
+In the next photo, Santa Claus approaches a farm wagon stage on the Prebsyterian Church lawn.
 The Ford on Main heading north is a 1951 model.

 In the background is the original Citizens National Bank, prior to two modifications.
 Next door is Crow's 5 and 10, The Charles Company and Urich's IGA.